ranganath294/Question-Paper-Generator/README.md

     This will start the Django development server.
 You can access the application at `http://127.0.0.1:8000/`.

+## Using Postman
+You can use Postman to interact with these APIs.
+Simply enter the URL for the route you want to use, select the appropriate method (GET for generate_question_paper and POST for create_question), and enter the parameters in the Body section in JSON format.

 ## API Documentation

 The application has two main routes: